SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![CourseSelect](./testImage/ManagerScreen/ManagerCourseSelect.PNG)

-- After selecting the course "Economia e finanza d'impresa" taught by professor Ines Beneventi I can see the buttons listing all possible options.
+- After selecting the course `Economia e finanza d'impresa` taught by professor Ines Beneventi I can see the buttons listing all possible options.

 ![SelectOptions](./testImage/ManagerScreen/ModeSelectEeFI.PNG)

-- After clicking on the button "View Cancelled Bookings" a message reporting that there are no statistics is shown.
+- After clicking on the button `View Cancelled Bookings` a message reporting that there are no statistics is shown.

 ![CancelledModeNoStats](./testImage/ManagerScreen/CancelledModeEeFINoStats.PNG)

 ### Test 28 (A booking manager accesses the system and selects a course for which he wants to see statistics about cancelled bookings)

-- Like a booking manager I need to put my credentials in the login form and then press the Login button.
+- Like a booking manager I need to put my credentials in the login form and then press the `Login` button.

 ![LoginForm](./testImage/ManagerScreen/ManagerLogin.PNG)